Gardening for Wellness:

 Session 3: Gardening with Kitchen Scraps

-Learn how to transform kitchen waste into a sustainable source of fresh food by growing plants from everyday kitchen scraps like celery and green onions.
-Explore the benefits and challenges of this eco-friendly approach, with practical tips on which kitchen scraps can be regrown and how to successfully cultivate them at home on your countertop or in your garden.
+Learn how to regrow fresh food from everyday kitchen scraps like celery and green onions.
+This session offers practical tips for growing from waste, along with the benefits and challenges of this simple, eco-friendly practice, whether on your countertop or in the garden.

 Session 4: Practical Garden Techniques

-Explore key gardening methods like companion planting, square foot gardening, succession planting, and mulching to maximize space and promote sustainability in your garden.
-Gain practical tips on improving soil health, conserving water, and optimizing plant growth, while discovering which techniques best suit your garden’s unique needs.
+Learn practical gardening methods like companion planting, succession planting, and mulching to make the most of your space and support a healthy, sustainable garden.
+Get tips on soil health, water conservation, and choosing techniques that match your garden’s needs.

 Session 5: The Power of Colour in the Garden

-Understand how colour influences emotions and garden design, with practical tips on using colour theory in plant selection and layout.
-Explore colourful edible and ornamental plant examples and learn how to use natural dyes from your garden.
+Explore how colour impacts mood and garden design, with tips on using colour theory to guide plant choices and layout.
+Learn about vibrant edible and ornamental plants, and how to create natural dyes from your garden.

 Registration